Table of Contents

 Other Good Sheet Music Editions

-Other editions that are very good, but did not make it to the list include: Kirkpatrick, Paderewski, Budapest, Schirmer, and Chappell/Intersong edition.
+Other editions that are very good, but did not make it to the list include: Paderewski, Budapest, Schirmer, Boosey and Hawkes, and Chappell/Intersong edition.

 These editions did not make it because they specialize only with a specific composer.
-For example, the Kirkpatrick edition specializes with the music of Scarletti.
 The Paderewski edition specializes with Chopin, and the Budapest specializes with Liszt.